 In case the check engine light comes on, reduce your speed and load as you drive on.
 If available, maximize the built-in diagnostic services that report trouble codes.
 This will allow you to schedule a service appointment with your automaker.

 Pay attention to the warning signs from your computer.
 Do not opt to wait for the symptoms to subside automatically.
-This is because the vehicle could keep performing poorly and deteriorating into an unsafe state of for you and others on the road.
+This is because the vehicle could keep performing poorly and deteriorating into an unsafe state for you and others on the road.
 If addressed early enough, a faulty car computer would cause little to no problems in terms of safety, time, money, and other resources.
 Consider your options well, especially when it comes to resetting your car computer.